jgabry/bayes_R2/README.md

+# R-squared for Bayesian Regression Models

-This repository contains materials for the paper _R-squared for Bayesian regression models_ by Andrew Gelman, Ben Goodrich, Jonah Gabry, and Imad Ali.
+This repository conntains materials for the paper

-### Repository contents:

-* The `bayes_R2.tex` file has the paper, `bayes_R2.bib` has the references, and the `fig/` directory has the figures used in the `bayes_R2.tex` file.
-* The `bayes_R2.R` file contains the code for the example in the paper, including the code to produce the plots in the `fig/` directory.
+Andrew Gelman, Ben Goodrich, Jonah Gabry & Aki Vehtari (2019)
+R-squared for Bayesian Regression Models,
+*The American Statistician*,
+73:3, 307-309, DOI: 10.1080/00031305.2018.1549100